 submenu in the context-menu will be enabled.

+For building the chains the CA flag is disregarded, because there are some CAs without this flag.
 Instead it consideres the issuer name and the signature to decide which certificate is the issuer.

 After clicking on the